Housing and Community Living

-We do more than develop affordable housing for underserved communities.
-We help transform lives.
-By bringing together a unique mix of partners and resources, we turn compelling ideas into meaningful solutions.
+Hello Housing helps develop affordable housing for underserved communities.
+By bringing together a unique mix of partners and resources, they seek to create meaningful solutions.

 A National Review of Home and Community Based Services (HCBS) for Individuals with Autism Spectrum Disorders

 This Policy Research Brief summarizes the results of a national study on the status of Home and Community Based Services (HCBS) for persons with autism spectrum disorders (ASD).
 Published by the Research and Training Center on Community Living, Institute on Community Integration at the College of Education and Human Development, University of Minnesota.

 ILRU Directory of Centers for Independent Living and Statewide Independent Living Councils.

 Social Serve is a nonprofit dedicated to helping people access affordable housing and supportive services.